gcc3/simple-ai-core/README.md

 ==============

-Automatically connect to the database and execute SQL query.
+Provide database connection and ChatGPT plugin support with LangChain.

 Dependencies